Pediatric mediastinal mass

 • Wheezing or stridor

-What are the causes of Pediatric Mediastinal Masses?
+What are the causes of a pediatric mediastinal mass?

 The exact cause of a mediastinal mass depends on where it forms in the mediastinum.
 The most common causes of mediastinal masses in children include: